tytydraco/yessleep/out/Eye_For_An_Eye_UPDATE.md

 &nbsp;

-The detectives said they could get a warrant since ths was an ongoing investigation.
+The detectives said they could get a warrant since this was an ongoing investigation.
 They made it very clear if that's the route I wanted to go, when they came back they would literally tear my apartment to shreds looking for evidence, for which I don't have.
 It wasn't even a veiled threat.
-It was threat threat with a capital T.
+It was threat-threat with a capital T.

 &nbsp;

-And that's the story abouyt how I lost the camera, my printouts the CF card.
-I still have dropbox backups but, with the camera gone...
+And that's the story about how I lost the camera, my printouts, the CF card.
+I still have dropbox backups of the first photos, but with the camera gone...
 I'm not even sure what I'm after anymore.
 Maybe the police will look at it and Angela will reveal herself to them instead.
 Let the professionals handle it.

 &nbsp;